-The MDCHS OT program is committed to studentcentered teaching and learning experiences that innovatively address current and future occupational therapy practice needs for an ever-changing global environment.
-Students learn the process of occupational therapy by exploring and applying principles of 1) client-centered and evidence-based occupational therapy practice that is based upon occupation and recognizes the influence and importance of culture, 2) teaching and learning theory, and 3) interprofessional practice.
-The program seeks to develop graduates who will become lifelong learners, continually strive for excellence, and make substantial contributions to the improvement of the human condition.
-The MDCHS OT Philosophy statement is divided into beliefs about the human experience, health, occupational therapy, education and learning.
+The Mary Baldwin University (MBU) Murphy Deming College of Health Sciences (MDCHS) OT program is committed to providing a student-centered educational experience that innovatively addresses current and future occupational therapy practice needs for an ever-changing global environment.
+Students engage in the process of becoming occupational therapists by exploring and applying principles of client-centered and evidence-based occupational therapy practice within a unique college context that emphasizes interprofessional practice.
+The program seeks to develop graduates who will continually strive for excellence and make substantial contributions to improve the human condition through occupation.

+The MDCHS OT Philosophy statement is divided into beliefs about the human experience, health and occupational therapy, and education and learning.